 Moving into the later years of university, it is true in any major that the number of people attending the the 3rd and fourth year courses reduces to a core group.
 So, I spent a lot of time with such a group, and now look back and wish we had Facebook or something, because I wish I had somehow maintained contact with a lot of those people.

-In class, I found myself doing well in more commercial topics, like databases, and not so good in more theoretical topics, like Artificial Intelligence (since AI never really took off the way it was promoted, I don't feel too bad about that).
+In class, I found myself doing well in more commercial topics, like databases, and not so good in more theoretical topics, like Artificial Intelligence.
 So, it was clear that I was not destined to be a Computer Scientist, emphasis on the 'science'.

 There was also some TSO to be found.
 If you took on the job of student advisor, you got a TSO account, as long as you sat in a room near the card-reader and helped more junior students with their course-related questions.
 As was the nature of more senior people, we looked down on junior folks, especially those taking Programming 101 but who were not Comp Sci majors; much sneering accompanied the grudgingly provided answers.
 I cannot remember using TSO for anything except a text-based golf-game.

 Next Time: Getting a job...